F5Networks/f5-azure-arm-templates/experimental/standalone/1nic/readme.md

 This solution implements an ARM Template to deploy a base example of F5 in a cloud-focused single NIC deployment.
 This is the standard Cloud design where the compute instance of
 F5 is running with a single interface, where both management and data plane traffic is processed.
 This is a traditional model in the cloud where the deployment is considered one-armed.

+See the [Configuration Example](#config) section for a configuration diagram and description for this solution.

 ## Documentation

 The ***BIG-IP Virtual Edition and Microsoft Azure: Setup*** guide (https://support.f5.com/kb/en-us/products/big-ip_ltm/manuals/product/bigip-ve-setup-msft-azure-12-1-0.html) decribes how to create the configuration manually without using the ARM template.